ithirzty/bah/README.md

 # [Bah-lang](https://bah-lang.xyz)

 ## Installation
-> Bah supports only linux for the moment.
+> Bah supports only linux and windows for the moment.
+Note that windows releases may be delayed compared to linux releases.

 To install bah on your machine, get the terminal warmed up 🔥 , stretch your fingers up 🏋‍♂ and paste this 😎:
+### Linux
 ```sh
 git clone https://github.com/ithirzty/bah
 cd ./bah